vesche/um.wtf/articles/03-purplefox-devblog-part-2.md

 ![scrot](media/03-scrot.png)

 Not that exciting, let's get the little guy to move around and let the server know where we are.
 We'll now need to create a game loop, handle some keyboard input, and send our location to the server.
-We can modify our `player.y` value when we want to change the row of our sprite sheet (for orientation) and our `player.x` value to cycle through the animation.
-I created a simple `frame_time` variable which loops through my animations when my player is moving.
-Putting together some of the things we built above it's now easy to create a JSON payload for our location and send it off to the server.
+We can modify our `player.y` value when we want to change the row of our sprite sheet (for changing direction) and our `player.x` value to cycle through the animation.
+I created a `frame_time` variable which loops through my animations when the player is moving.
+Putting together some of the things we built above it's now easy to create a JSON payload for our location and send it off to the server every time we move.
 ```c
 bool quit = false;
 int frame_time = 0;